bazelbuild/rules_apple/doc/rules-tvos.md

 Builds and bundles a tvOS UI `.xctest` test bundle.
 Runs the tests using the provided test runner when invoked with `bazel test`.

-Note: tvOS UI tests are not currently supported in the default test runner.

 The following is a list of the `tvos_ui_test` specific attributes; for a list of the attributes inherited by all test rules, please check the [Bazel documentation](https://bazel.build/reference/be/common-definitions#common-attributes-tests).